Johndev85/backen-stripe-test/README.md

 ### Installing

-To install the project you should execute the next commands.
+To install the project you should execute the next commands..

 ### Install